cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

 This chapther defines both the potential problems that KMD have with their current solution, and the features required in the new one.

 When reviewing the notes taken during the previously mentioned interviews, in section #todo[reference til section], one can derive that need for a new system for managing their vacation calendar primarily stems from the system not being updated since its development in 2014.
-It was discovered that the calender that must be replaced, due to it being 10 years old, no longer synchronizes with the companys' current SAP system, thereby making the system purely manual when inserting future vacations. #todo[er det forklaret hvad sap er?]
+It was discovered that the calender that must be replaced, due to it being 10 years old, no longer synchronizes with the companys' current SAP system, thereby making the system purely manual when inserting future vacations.
 Furthermore, the current calendar system seem to lack crucial additional features to newer employees at the company.
 The problem of missing features as well as the synchronizing problem have instigated employees to use other calendar solutions such as the Outlook calendar and boards as of figure #todo[referendce til non-existing fig] in section #todo[ref rich pic].
 However, these alternative solutions seem to contain unnecessary additional features, such as accessing each employees calendar including both planned vacation and meetings, as well as missing favorable features included in the initial solution to be replaced, such as customizable teams.

-// outlook kalenderen er også koplet op til SAP right? men der er FOR MANGE features = uoverskueligt
-// noget mere med at folk bruger andre solutions og hvorfor/hvad er godt/dårligt When reviewing the notes from the interviews a table of feature requests can be developed.
+When reviewing the notes from the interviews a table of feature requests can be developed.

 #figure(